LV IPR-50 Pole

 Low Voltage Pole-mounted 50kVA In-line Power Regulator

-The Gridco Systems Low Voltage, Single-Phase, 60 Hertz, IPR™ is a new class of active grid infrastructure that combines utility-scale power electronics, high accuracy sensors, and advanced control algorithms to provide dynamic, continuous and precise load voltage regulation, VAR compensation, harmonic cancellation, and power monitoring.
+The Gridco Systems Low Voltage, Single-Phase, 60 Hertz, 50 kVA In-line Power Regulator™ (IPR-50) is a new class of agile grid infrastructure that combines utility-scale power electronics, high accuracy sensors, and advanced control algorithms to provide dynamic, continuous and precise load voltage regulation, VAR compensation, harmonic cancellation, and power monitoring.

-Leveraging a combined series-connected voltage-source and a shunt-connected current-source power electronics architecture, these multi-function devices can be used for residential-, commercial- or utility-scale renewable integration, Conservation Voltage Reduction (CVR) / Volt-VAR Optimization (VVO) for improved energy efficiency and peak capacity management, Fault Detection, Isolation, and Restoration (FDIR) for improved system reliability, and improved power quality.
+Leveraging a combined series-connected voltage-source and shunt-connected current-source power electronics architecture, these multi-function devices can be used for residential-, commercial- or utility-scale renewable integration, Volt-VAR Optimization (VVO) / Conservation Voltage Reduction (CVR) for improved energy efficiency and peak capacity management, Fault Detection, Isolation, and Restoration (FDIR) for improved system reliability, and improved power quality.

-Initially available in 50kVA ratings, these ruggedized hardware systems are purpose-built for harsh outdoor environments and designed to have a 25-year life with no maintenance.
-Available with or without a Distributed Grid Controller (DGC), the pole-mounted IPR can be deployed on the same pole as the overhead distribution transformer or one further downstream.
+The IPR-50 is a ruggedized hardware system purpose-built for harsh outdoor environments and designed for 25-year life with no maintenance.
+Available with or without a Distributed Grid Controller (DGC), the pole-mounted IPR-50 can be deployed on the same pole as the overhead distribution transformer or one further downstream.

 - Load voltage regulation under forward and reverse power flow